Laila-dAM/Laila-dAM/README.md

 >
 📂 `_Projects/` contains my completed and ongoing work.

-📂 `_CyberPulse/` is my main project, a full-stack system monitoring and analytics platform.
+📂 `_CyberPulse/` is a complete system monitoring and analysis platform.

 📂 `_BITROT/` is an ongoing multi-project repository exploring computer science concepts.